dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 ## [&#x2182; Asymptotic Evaluation](#asymptotic-evaluation)

-This is more of a tool I use to evaluate new ideas in the concept of trends, regardless of whether it's a past, present and future.
+This phenomonological calculus is more of a tool I use to evaluate new ideas in the concept of trends, regardless of whether it's a past, present and future.
 Basically, I ask myself, what happens if I take that to infinity?
 Or zero?
 What is the likelihood of such a limit and the timescale for it's occurance?

 Examples: what if there was no cost or energy required for communication?
 Or what if the maximum theoretical energy density for batteries changes dramatically?
 What's the realistic range to expect that maximum to change to?
 What if all information was available everywhere?
 Or what would it be like if we approached a world where information was instantly available everywhere?
 What if the speed of light was not a limitation?

-So this "asymptotic evaluation" is a tool that I use to augment my powers as a futurist.
+So this "asymptotic evaluation" or "phenomonological calculus" is a tool that I use to augment my powers as a futurist.
 But developing a better understanding of what this transitionary period will be like is vital if we survive the next filter in Fermi's Paradox.

 <a name="moving-the-lampposts"/>